hermescenter/gdpr.observer/site/content/blog/gdpro-architecture-design.md

 It is implemented to run via `nodejs` and depends from these fundamental frameworks:
 * Web Evidence Collector, from the EDPS, based on Puppeteer.
-* _Consent-o-matic_ (not really, the [Extension](https://github.com/cavi-au/Consent-O-Matic) is not working with the various cookie banner we're spotting on institution.
-Finding way to contribute to the package is part of our mandate, so we're keeping it into the design)
+* _Consent-o-matic_ (an [Extension](https://github.com/cavi-au/Consent-O-Matic) is not working with the various cookie banner we're spotting on institution.
+Finding way to contribute to the package is part of our mandate, so we're keeping it into the design). _This is not currently implemented, as there is a research in progress._
 * Javascript frameworks: `expressJS`, `zx`, `lodash`.

 ![architecture-design-1](/images/design/architecture-1.jpg)